-Can McIlroy rekindle major flame at Renaissance?
+Will McIlroy rekindle major flame at Renaissance?

 These crossbar moments are spread across all four majors.
 St Andrews in 2022 was like the LACC in 2023.
 "The putter went cold.
 It's one I feel I let slip away."
 McIlroy and Viktor Hovland were out in the last group on Sunday and were the only two players in the top 15 to shoot in the 70s.
 Cam Smith won the Claret Jug with a 64.

 The 2022 US PGA at Southern Hills was another one.
 McIlroy started his final round in sensational style with four birdies in his first five holes.
-He was on four-under.
-As it turned out, five-under would have got him into a play-off, but he stalled and then went backwards.
+He was on four under.
+As it turned out, five under would have got him into a play-off, but he stalled and then went backwards.
 Another top 10, another case of what-might-have-been.
 Sunday misery.

 McIlroy said something interesting at the Masters this year.
 "I go to the second tee on Friday and I see I'm already 10 back of Brooks (Koepka), or whatever.
-So then I'm thinking, 'oh geez, I have no chance of winning' and things crumble.
+So then I'm thinking, 'oh jeez, I have no chance of winning' and things crumble.
 It's just being a bit mentally fragile because you're so focused on the one thing you're trying to do when, in essence, you just need to play a golf tournament and see where the chips fall at the end of the week."

 Admitting defeat after one hole of his second round?
 The psychology of golf is a compelling thing and it's an area he needs to improve on.
 Controlling his ball is one thing.
 Controlling his mind is another.